 The Importance of Proper Senior Cat Care

-What are the common health problems in senior cats?
+What are common health issues for senior cats?

 What are the signs of arthritis in senior cats?